basho-labs/euc2016-riak_ts_1.4.0-tutorial/tutorial.md

 ...
 ```

-The table has to have a name - at the moment tables can be deleted so be careful with the names you choose!
+The table has to have a name - at the moment tables **CANNOT** be deleted so be careful with the names you choose!

 ---